lam206/dke_home_project/README.md

 The project exercise can be completed at home, using the expertise and skill sets acquired in the DKE 2021 lectures.
 Use this repository to prepare your solution.

-A grade improvement is given when the following criteria is met:
+A grade improvement of 0.3 is given when the following criteria are met:
 * You provided a working solution to the problem and your results are reproducible.
 * You submitted the solution in time and in the specified format.
 * Your classification algorithm yields a reasonable performance on the classification task.
 You will find the precise score to beat here before the project starts.
+* You presented your approach to the class during the DKE 2021 lecture on 29.06.